Alan is a longtime hobby farmer who enjoys writing about his experiences with beekeeping, baby ducks, fish ponds, and Nigerian Dwarf goats.

 Constructing a Proper Goat House

-I think that their nibbling habit is why some people believe they will eat anything, like tin cans!
-Not true, by the way, they seem to harmlessly nibble at everything while only really eating mostly feed and plants.
+I think that their nibbling habit is why some people believe they will eat anything, even tin cans!
+It's not true, by the way.
+They only seem to nibble at everything while only really eating mostly feed and plants.

 Fencing for Your Goats